How criminal cases begin: Pleading guilty/not guilty, bail, and name suppression

 Name suppression is available in the following situations:

 - for victims and defendants in specific sexual cases, the aim being to protect the victim

 - for children under 17 who are complainants or witnesses in criminal proceedings

-- where specifically provided for in a law– for example, section 438 of the Oranga Tamariki Act 1989 restricts publication of any proceedings of the Youth Court except with the permission of the court
+- where specifically stated in a law– for example, section 438 of the Oranga Tamariki Act 1989 restricts publication of any proceedings of the Youth Court except with the permission of the court

 - for defendants and any other people connected to the court case (for example, witnesses, victims), at the discretion of the court, subject to certain considerations.